Hamiltonian simulation in the low-energy subspace: Results

-{\bf {\em Local Hamiltonians and main result.}} We are interested in simulating the time evolution of a local $N$-spin system on a lattice.
-Each interaction term in $H$ is of strength bounded by $J$ and involves, at most, $k$ spins.
-We do not assume that these interactions are only within neighboring spins but define the degree $d$ as the maximum number of interaction terms that involve any spin.
-Then, we write $H=\sum_{l=1}^L H_l$, where each $H_l$ is a sum of $M$ commuting terms~\cite{Bro41} and $LM \le dN$.
-Each $e^{-i sH_l}$ in a product formula can be decomposed as products of $M$ evolutions under the local (commuting) terms with no error.
+We are interested in simulating the time evolution of a local $N$-spin system on a lattice.
+Each local interaction term in $H$ is of strength bounded by $J$ and involves, at most, $k$ spins.
+We do not assume that these interactions are only within neighboring spins but define the degree $d$ as the maximum number of local interaction terms that involve any spin.
+Next, we write $H=\sum_{l=1}^L H_l$, where each $H_l$ is a sum of $M$ local, commuting terms~\cite{Bro41} and $LM \le dN$.
+Each $e^{-i sH_l}$ in a product formula can be decomposed as products of $M$ evolutions under the local, commuting terms with no error.

 These local Hamiltonians appear as important condensed matter systems, including gapped and critical spin chains, topologically ordered systems, and models with long-range interactions~\cite{LSM61,AKLT04,Kit03,LMG65}.
 For example, for a spin chain with nearest neighbour interactions, $L=2$ and each $H_l$ may refer to interaction terms associated with even and odd bonds, respectively.
-We will present our results for the case $k=\cO(1)$ and $d=\cO(1)$ in the main text, which further imply $L=\cO(1)$.
-Nevertheless, explicit dependencies of our results in $k$, $d$, $L$, and other parameters that specify $H$ can be found in Supp.
-Mat.
+In this case, $h=\cO(N)$.
+We will present our results for the case $k=\cO(1)$ and $d=\cO(1)$ in the main text, which further imply $L=\cO(1)$~\cite{Bro41}.
+Nevertheless, explicit dependencies of our results in $k$, $d$, $L$, and other parameters that specify $H$ can be found in Supplementary Note 4.

-In general, the assumption $H_l \ge 0$ can be met after a simple shifting $H_l \rightarrow H_l+a_l$.
-This shifting has to be implemented carefully to avoid undesired large error bounds from our analysis.
-It is possible that the shifting results in a value of $\Delta$ that depends on some parameters of $H$ such as system size, and our results may not apply to that case.
-Nevertheless, for many interesting spin Hamiltonians such as the so-called frustration-free Hamiltonians~\cite{BT09,BOO10}, the assumption $H_l \ge 0$ is readily satisfied.
+Table~II summarizes the relevant parameters for the simulation of local Hamiltonians with product formulas.